 Building your first extension

-For example, to build a k6 v0.43.1 binary with the xk6-kafka and xk6-output-influxdb extensions, run one of the commands below, depending on your operating system:
+For example, to build a custom k6 binary with the latest versions of k6 and the xk6-kafka and xk6-output-influxdb extensions, run one of the commands below, depending on your operating system:

 This creates a k6 (or k6.exe) binary in the current working directory.